CTS T4 Trading Platform Service

 - Significantly lower per contract trade cost. .10 USD per contract.
 Although this exact price is dependent upon the particular broker.
 You will need to contact your broker for specific pricing.
 This lower cost is only available for retail traders.
 It is for this reason, that this is known as the low-cost connection model.
 If you do not frequently trade, this model is not going to be beneficial overall because you do have to pay more for the data feed and a monthly $10 CTS fee.

 - The ability to still use CTS Webtrader and CTS T4 front end (for the T4 front end, a 25 USD minimum applies per month billed by the clearing firm).
-When using either of these for trading you will pay the standard per contract cost (USD.50) for those.
+When using either of these for trading you will pay the standard per contract cost (USD.50) for orders submitted through them.

 - USD10 monthly fee required which can be suspended in any particular month if you do not want to use this CTS order routing connection.

 - Broker independent.
 Use any broker or clearing firm that supports CTS.
 Currently Wedbush, Dorman, AMP Clearing, Phillip Capital, Iron Beam, and ADMIS are supported.
 Others can be added on request.

 - Long-term order fill history is maintained.
 Order fills are maintained for six months rather than 1 day as is currently the case with a direct CTS connection.